Sibling: Definitions

 The word sibling was reintroduced in 1903 in an article in Biometrika, as a translation for the German Geschwister, having not been used since Middle English, specifically 1425.

 Siblings or full-siblings ([full] sisters or brothers) share the same biological parents.
 Full-siblings are also the most common type of siblings.
 Twins are siblings that are born from the same pregnancy.
-Often, twins with a close relationship will develop a twin language from infanthood, a language only shared and understood between the two.
-Studies corroborate that identical twins appear to display more twin talk than fraternal twins.
-At about 3, twin talk usually ends.
 Twins generally share a greater bond due to growing up together and being the same age.

 Half-siblings (half-sisters or half-brothers) are people who share one parent.
 They may share the same mother but different fathers (in which case they are known as uterine siblings or maternal half-siblings), or they may have the same father but different mothers (in which case, they are known as agnate siblings or paternal half-siblings.
 In law, the term consanguine is used in place of agnate).
 In law (and especially inheritance law), half-siblings have often been accorded treatment unequal to that of full-siblings.
 Old English common law at one time incorporated inequalities into the laws of intestate succession, with half-siblings taking only half as much property of their intestate siblings' estates as siblings of full-blood.
 Unequal treatment of this type has been wholly abolished in England, but still exists in Florida.

 Three-quarter siblings share one parent, while the unshared parents are first-degree relatives to each other, for example, if a man has children with two women who are sisters, or a woman has children with a man and his son.
 In the first case, the children are half-siblings as well as first cousins; in the second, the children are half-siblings as well as a half-avuncular pair.
 They are genetically closer than half-siblings but less genetically close than full-siblings, a degree of genetic relationship that is rare in humans and little-studied.
 One notable example of three-quarter siblings is the family of American aviator Charles Lindbergh, who fathered children with two German sisters, Brigitte and Marietta Hesshaimer.

 Diblings, a portmanteau of donor sibling, or donor-conceived sibling, or donor-sperm sibling, are biologically connected through donated eggs or sperm.
 Diblings are biologically siblings though not legally for the purposes of family rights and inheritance.
 The anonymity of donation is seen to add complication to the process of courtship.